raspberrypi/documentation/linux/kernel/building.md

 On a Raspberry Pi, first install the latest version of [Raspbian](https://www.raspberrypi.org/downloads/).
 Then boot your Pi, plug in Ethernet to give you access to the sources, and log in.

-First install git and the build dependencies:
+First install Git and the build dependencies:

 ```bash
 sudo apt-get install git bc